-Analysis by Rikvin shows that this effort is part of a larger strategy to mobilize Singapore-based companies to become more operationally effective, knowledge-intensive and innovation-driven as the country undergoes a massive economic restructuring.
-At the same time, the measures aim to mitigate the imminent rise of structural unemployment in the city-state.
+Analysis by Rikvin shows that government effort is part of a larger strategy to mobilize Singapore-based companies to become more operationally effective, knowledge-intensive and innovation-driven as the country undergoes a massive economic changes.

 “There really is no other jurisdiction in the world that offers such incentives and help businesses have their cake and eat it too.
 In spite of the inevitable challenges, such as rising costs, Singapore gives businesses the tools to move up the value-chain.
 In light of these incentives, we anticipate that more companies will continue to come to Singapore and establish their presence here,” affirmed Ms. Lim.